-Our gardens, pop-up shop and takeaway café are now open!
+Our gardens and takeaway café are currently open.
+The Gallery will re-open to the public on Tuesday 8 December.
 Below you will find answers to commonly asked questions ahead of your visit as well as useful links.

 Visiting the Gardens